chauff/cse1500-web-transcripts/index.md

 - [Assignment on server-side JavaScript and CSS](_practicals/assignment-css-node.md).

 The three assignments build on each other - over the course of them you are tasked with implementing a small multi-player game.
 In previous years, roughly 90% of groups passed one assignment, 60% passed two web technology assignments and 30% of groups passed all three web technology assignments.

-## Generating PDFs from the transcripts

-//TODO: VSC Markdown details to add

 ## Web development resources